 This unique cenote / sinkhole / cave pool is surrounded by coral rock and filled with fresh water which is fed from the nearby mountains.

 Around the edges of the Tibaw Cave Pool are some seating areas, tables and shaded spots to set down your belongings while you go for a swim.

 To enter the deep blue coloured pool you can either walk across the rocks and slip in on the shallow side or if you’re keen for a jump there is a 2-meter cliff jump on the opposite side of the pool.

-There were some young kids sending jumps and flips off the top of the rocks into the natural pool below and I couldn’t resist to join in on the fun.
+There were some young kids sending jumps and flips off the top of the rocks into the natural pool below and I couldn’t resist joining in on the fun.
 I wish I had a natural playground like this when I was growing up!

 The depth of the water is around 3 meters deep so you won’t have to worry about hitting the bottom if you decide to do some cliff jumping.
 However, it’s always best to check the landing yourself beforehand and make sure there’s no large rocks or debris in the water.

 As I mentioned earlier, the pool is surrounded by coral rock which is very jagged and sharp in some areas so I recommend wearing a pair of old shoes or sandals to avoid getting cut up feet.